 Pesticides and crowded cities, along with many other reasons, have contributed to a decline in pollinators, especially bees.
 The ecosystem supported by bees and other pollinators is increasingly in jeopardy, but small steps can help improve this precious resource.

-Everything You Need To Know About Pollinators & How To Attract Them
+What to Know About Pollinators & How to Attract Them

 Now that we’ve painted the picture of just how important these pollinators are to our ecosystems, let’s drill down on our gardening strategy to support and encourage more pollination activity.

-• Plants that attract butterflies include Alyssum, Aster, Bee balm, Butterfly bush, Calendula, Dianthus, Lavender, Marigold, Purple coneflower, Stonecrop, Zinnia among others.
+• Butterfly Attracting Plants – Alyssum, Aster, Bee balm, Butterfly bush, Calendula, Dianthus, Lavender, Marigold, Purple Coneflower, Stonecrop, and Zinnia, among others.

-• Plants that attract hummingbirds include Ajuga, Butterfly weed, Cardinal flower, Delphinium, Geranium, Iris, Lily, Paintbrush, Scarlet sage, Zinnia and many others.
+• Hummingbird Attracting Plants – Ajuga, Butterfly weed, Cardinal flower, Delphinium, Geranium, Iris, Lily, Paintbrush, Scarlet sage, Zinnia, and many others.

-• Plants that attract bees include Perennials and Annuals, Bee balm, Bee plant, Borage, Gaillardia, Goldenrod, Marjoram, Rosemary, Wallflower, Wild rose and much more.
+• Bee Attracting Plants – Perennials and Annuals, Bee balm, Bee plant, Borage, Gaillardia, Goldenrod, Marjoram, Rosemary, Wallflower, Wild Rose, and much more.

 Few things are more beautiful during summer than to relax in your backyard (or front yard) with a tall glass of iced tea and watch butterflies and hummingbirds flitting from colorful flower to colorful flower.
 Making this happen does so much more than just add to your own personal connection to nature; it has a serious impact on the entire environment.
 You can feel good knowing that you are helping to make a difference while enhancing the beauty of your home or business’s exterior.